faun/blog/source/resume.md

 ## Skills

 Faun is an experienced engineer with an emphasis on best practices and team-oriented development.
 With a strong technical inclination and highly resourceful approach to troubleshooting and problem solving, he is adept in building complex, object-oriented applications with a focus on maintainability and ease of use.
-Using design patterns, versioned APIs, and constant refactoring, he is experienced in growing applications that add value over time.
+Using design patterns, versioned APIs, and constant refactoring, he is experienced at growing applications that add value over time.

 He is a craftsman of product, not just of features in a queue.
 He engages with requirements and asks hard questions about the needs and wants of the customers using the software he builds.
 He has excellent skills in communication and collaborative teamwork with a dedication to improving process where prudent.
 In short, he builds software that people love to use.